-Based on encouraging clinical results to date, we plan to continue the development of camsirubicin as first-line treatment in patients with ASTS, where the current first-line treatment is doxorubicin.
+Based on encouraging clinical results to date, we plan to continue the development of camsirubicin as first-line treatment in patients with ASTS, where the current firstline treatment is doxorubicin.
 The aim is to administer camsirubicin without restricting cumulative dose, thereby potentially improving efficacy beyond that of doxorubicin by continuing to treat patients who are responding to treatment.

 In June 2019, we executed a clinical collaboration agreement with GEIS for the development of camsirubicin in patients with ASTS.
 GEIS is an internationally renowned non-profit organization focused on the research, development and management of clinical trials for sarcoma that has worked with many of the leading biotech and global pharmaceutical companies.
-Based on our current inability to gain regulatory approval to initiate the camsirubicin Phase 2 clinical trial in Spain, we are evaluating alternatives to move the dose escalation run-in clinical trial forward outside of Spain.
-We believe that we will be able to initiate the run-in clinical trial in the second half of 2021 in the U.S. or another country.
-Following completion of the run-in clinical trial, we continue to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial.
-Additional funding will be required to support further development for ASTS, doxorubicin.
-We believe we have funds sufficient to obtain topline results from the run-in clinical trial.
-Additional funding will be required to support further development beyond the run-in clinical trial.
+Based on our inability to gain timely regulatory approval to initiate the planned camsirubicin dose-escalation run-in and Phase 2 clinical trial in Spain, we submitted an IND with the FDA and gained clearance to conduct a Phase 1b dose escalation clinical trial in ASTS patients in the U.S. In September 2021 we initiated the Phase 1b clinical trial in the U.S. In October 2021 we dosed the first patient.
+Following completion of the Phase 1b clinical trial we continue to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial trial trial.
+Additional funding will be required to support further development beyond the Phase 1b clinical trial.
 Camsirubicin has been granted orphan drug designation for the treatment of soft tissue sarcoma in the U.S. and the EU.